Family Court of Australia attacks

 The Family Court of Australia attacks were a series of shootings and bombings in New South Wales, Australia from 1980 to 1985.
-They were targeted at judges, and other people, associated with the Family Court of Australia.
+They targeted judges and other people associated with the Family Court of Australia.
 Two people were shot dead, two killed by bombs, a court building was damaged by a bomb, and another bomb was found attached to a motor vehicle.
 In July 2015, Leonard John Warwick was arrested and charged with multiple offences, including four counts of murder, one of attempted murder, and 13 counts of burning or maiming with an explosive substance.
 In July 2020, Warwick was found guilty of the majority of the offences he was charged with, including three of the murders.
 He was found not guilty of the murder of Stephen Blanchard, his brother-in-law.
+Warwick died in prison on 14 February 2025.

 Attacks

 The attacks are considered to have begun on 22 February 1980, when Stephen Blanchard was shot dead in his home.
 His body was found six days later on the opposite side of Sydney in Cowan Creek on the Hawkesbury River.
-No one was found guilty of Blanchard's shooting, though convictions were made for the three subsequent related murders.
+No one has been found guilty of Blanchard's shooting, though convictions were made for the three subsequent related murders.

 On 23 June 1980, Family Court judge David Opas was shot outside his home.
 He died later that night in hospital.

 On 6 March 1984, judge Richard Gee, who had taken on Opas' cases after his death, was injured by a bomb at his Belrose home.
-On 14 April 1984, the Family Court building in Parramatta was bombed, without any injuries.
+On 14 April 1984, the Family Court building in Parramatta was bombed without any injuries.

 On 4 July 1984, Pearl Watson, the wife of Family Court judge Ray Watson, became the first fatality of the bombing campaign when she opened the door of their unit in Greenwich, triggering an improvised explosive device on the doorstep.
 Judge Watson is believed to have been the target but was only injured.
 Like Richard Gee, Watson had taken on some Family Court cases from his predecessor after Gee had been injured in the March 1984 bombing.

-Then on 21 July 1985, Graham Wykes, a Jehovah's Witness minister was killed, and another 13 people injured when their Casula Kingdom Hall was bombed.
+Then, on 21 July 1985, Graham Wykes, a Jehovah's Witness minister was killed and another 13 people injured when their Casula Kingdom Hall was bombed.

 Also in 1985, an unexploded bomb was found in Northmead under the bonnet of a car.
 The address was formerly that of a solicitor who acted for a woman in a Family Court case.
 His name was still listed at that address in the phone book.

 The attacks were once considered an unsolved mystery of Australian crime.
-In 1984, a A$500,000 reward was offered for information, but was never claimed.
+In 1984, a A$500,000 reward was offered for information but was never claimed.